Finch-API/finch-demo-nextjs/README.md

 You can start editing the app by modifying `components/finch-connect.tsx` or `components/navbar.tsx` or `pages/api/finch`.
 The pages auto-update as you edit the files.

-You can download the Finch API data as a CSV file by selecting the download icon next to each section.
-View the code to convert JSON to CSV in `/pages/api/finch/download`.

-Finch Data Types can be found in `types/finch.d.ts`.

 ### Notes

 - This app uses `node-json-db` package as a "stand-in" database to make it easy to store access tokens.
 Replace `/util/database.ts` with your preference of database.